Grow

 Restaurant service, staff smiling and making pizzas at a restaurant

 For better or worse, customers love to talk about restaurant service — whether it’s on public review sites, in an email to the restaurant, or in conversation with all their friends and family.
 A great service experience will stay with a customer and encourage them to come back, but a negative one will stick with them perhaps even longer, and it can have impacts on your bottom line.
-A study from Cheq and the University of Baltimore found that online reviews influenced $703B in revenue in the U.S. in 2021.
+A study from Cheq and the University of Baltimore found that online reviews influenced $703B in revenue in the US in 2021.
 This research also uncovered the negative impact of fake or bot reviews, providing a helpful reminder to keep it authentic and look to your community for support.

 Today, reviews are front-and-center, with Google Reviews popping up as soon as anyone looks up your business, and people on Instagram and TikTok constantly sharing about their experiences at different establishments.